 He is co-editor of the Cambridge University Press series Ideas in Context, a Syndic of the Harvard University Press and a member of the Steering Committee of the Center for the History of British Political Thought at the Folger Shakespeare Library.
 He also sits on the editorial boards of History of European Ideas, the Journal of the History of Ideas, the Journal of Imperial and Commonwealth History, Modern Intellectual History and Il Pensiero politico, and on the Academic Steering Committee of the Open Library of the Humanities.

 In 2006, the National Maritime Museum in London awarded him its Caird Medal for “conspicuously important work ... of a nature that involves communicating with the public” and in 2008 Harvard named him a Walter Channing Cabot Fellow for “achievements and scholarly eminence in the fields of literature, history or art”.
-In 2010, he delivered the Wiles Lectures at Queen’s University Belfast on ideas of civil war from Rome to the present, the subject of his current major book.
-He is also working on a co-authored manifesto urging long-range historical thinking against the short-termism of our times and an edition of John Locke’s colonial writings.
+In 2010, he delivered the Wiles Lectures at Queen’s University Belfast on ideas of civil war from Rome to the present, the subject of his current major book; in 2014, he will be the Astor Visiting Lecturer at the University of Oxford.
+He is also co-authoring (with Jo Guldi) The History Manifesto, a short book about long-range historical thinking, and completing an edition of John Locke’s colonial writings.

 He will next be on leave in 2014-15.